Westmoreland Symphony Orchestra logo

 Not a Concert.
 Not a Lecture.
 Something Entirely New.

-A powerful new live experience blending a hit history podcast and a full symphony orchestra, created in celebration of America 250 and filmed for Public television.
+A powerful new live experience blending a hit history podcast and the musicians of the Westmoreland Symphony Orchestra, created in celebration of America 250 and filmed for Public television.

 • A cinematic original score performed live by symphony musicians